CLEANLINESS IS NEXT TO GODLINESS

-Another chemical used to purify water is oxygen, either in the form of ozone or hydrogen peroxide.
+Other ways we suggest to purify water are carbon filters, sand filters and bubbling ozone through water.
 Never drink lake or pond or even river water unless you know it is safe.
-Even if not human beings live nearby, animals frequently contaminate water supplies.
+Even if no human beings live nearby, animals frequently contaminate water supplies.

 Swimming pools and hot tubs.
-STAY AWAY FROM THESE.
-They are rarely if ever clean.
-Private pools are better.
-Public pools and hot tubs in hotels, colleges, the YMCA and athletic clubs are never clean.
+STAY AWAY FROM ALL POOLS AND HOT TUBS.
+THESE ARE NEVER CLEAN.
 It does not matter how much chlorine, bromine or other sanitizers are used.
 Stay away completely if you don’t want to acquire many hard-to-cure infections in the eyes, ears, nose, throat, genitals, and elsewhere.

 Private pools and hot tubs may be better, but are usually very unclean, as well.
 If you must use one, make sure you are the only person who is using it.
 Do not share it.

-Use plenty of soap on dishes and on clothing.
-You need not use toxic detergents, but soap is necessary.
-Soap is a wonderful cleanser.
-Use hot water whenever possible for all washing.
+Use peroxide or soap on dishes and on clothing.
+Do not use detergents, as explained above.
+Use WARM or HOT water whenever possible for all washing.